 - 3-4 oz pepperoni - cut in half

 - 1/2 green bell pepper - medium chopped

 - 24 oz marinara sauce - or pizza sauce

 - 1 teaspoon dried basil

-- Cook pasta according to package directions, cooking 1-2 minutes under al dente.
+- Preheat the oven to 375º F. Cook pasta according to package directions, cooking 1-2 minutes under al dente.
 Drain.